 Defending Local Bats

 Safeguarding measures for wildlife in the county fall under the jurisdiction of the Wiltshire Wildlife Trust (WWT), and more focused departments include the Wiltshire Mammal Group and the Wiltshire Bat Group (WBG).
 The combination of all three does a lot of great work to support wildlife on sites that have rare species and habitats, broadleaved wood pastures and woodland and chalk streams, rivers and grassland.
 The Savernake Forest – part of the Cotswolds Area of Outstanding Natural Beauty (AONB) and North Wessex Downs – is a Site of Special Scientific Interest (SSSI) on the edge of Malborough and is found to support the barbastelle bat.

-All bat species within the UK are protected by law under the Habitats and Species Regulations 2019, which means if you disturb, harm or kill a bat, or destroy their roosting habitat – whether that’s in a tree or a roof space for example, you can even unwittingly face prosecution.
-However, serious consequences are actually quite a simple thing to avoid.
+All bat species within the UK are protected by law under the Conservation of Habitats and Species Regulations 2017, with references in other legislation, such as the Wildlife and Countryside Act 1981 and the Countryside and Rights of Way Act 2000.
+The level of protection means that if you disturb, harm or kill a bat, or destroy their roosting habitat – whether it’s in a tree or a roof space, for example – you can face prosecution, with penalties ranging from a fine to the genuine possibility of prison sentences.